Name: Shauna Cathcart

 Leadership and Wellbeing Coach for Principals (2017-present)

-I have been a leadership coach with Centre for School Leadership (CSL) Coaching Programme since its inception in 2017.
-This has involved coaching over 30 school leaders from all sectors in the North & South of Ireland.
+I have been a leadership coach with EA, and the Centre for School Leadership (CSL) Coaching Programme since its inception in 2017.
+This has involved coaching school leaders from all sectors in the North & South of Ireland.

 My coaching approach is warm, focused and supportively challenging grounded in a relationship of trust and friendliness.